tkcrown/sparse_model_slides/index.md

 ### Embedded Methods
 - exploit the structure of speciﬁc classes of learning models to guide the feature selection process
+- embedded as part of the model construction process
     - e.g. LASSO.
-It is embedded as part of the model construction process

 <center>![embedded](assets/img/embedded.png "embedded")</center>